Small-time expansions for local jump-diffusion models with infinite jump activity: Setup, assumptions and notation

-As stated in the introduction, in this paper we consider the following {local jump-diffusion model:
+As stated in the \hyperref[sec1]{Introduction}, in this paper, we consider the following {local jump-diffusion model:

-where} $b, \sigma:\bbr\to\bbr$ and $\gamma:\mr\times\mr\to\mr$ are deterministic functions {satisfying suitable conditions under which (\ref{SE1General}) admits a unique solution.
-Typical sufficient conditions for (\ref{SE1General}) to be well-posed include linear growth and Lipschitz continuity of the coefficients $b$, $\sigma$, and $\gamma$ (see, e.g., \cite[Theorem 6.2.3]{Applebaum}, \cite[Theorem 1.19]{OS})}.
+where} $b, \sigma\dvtx \bbr\to\bbr$ and $\gamma\dvtx \mr\times\mr\to\mr $ are deterministic functions {satisfying suitable conditions under which (\ref{SE1General}) admits a unique solution.
+Typical sufficient conditions for (\ref{SE1General}) to be well-posed include linear growth and Lipschitz continuity of the coefficients $b$, $\sigma$, and $\gamma$ (see, e.g., Applebaum \cite{Applebaum}, Theorem 6.2.3, Oksendal and Sulem \cite{OS}, Theorem 1.19)}.